netarchivesuite/solrwayback/README.md

 # SolrWayback

-## SolrWayback 4.2.1 software bundle has been released
+## SolrWayback 4.2.3 software bundle has been released
-SolrWayback bundle release for 4.2.1 here: https://github.com/netarchivesuite/solrwayback/releases/tag/4.2.1
+SolrWayback bundle release for 4.2.3 here: https://github.com/netarchivesuite/solrwayback/releases/tag/4.2.3 THIS VERSION HAS BEEN PATCHED AGAINST 'log4shell!

-## log4shell security alert
+## log4shell security alert - Patch your SolrWayback Bundle if you are using a release before 4.2.3.
 SolrWayback itself does not use log4j 2+ and is not directly affected by [CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228).

 The SolrWayback bundle uses Solr 7.7.3, which **is affected by log4shell**.
 Please follow the [Solr log4shell mitigation guide](https://solr.apache.org/security.html#apache-solr-affected-by-apache-log4j-cve-2021-44228) if the bundled Solr is used.
 The quickest fix, taken from the guide, is